scrunglebunky/SavingYup/README.md

 - Doing this, the amount of needed states has been dropped down to just Title and Play.
 - advance, gameover, gameplay, lore, options, pause, and shop are all menu assets, handled entirely through playstate
 ## BOSSES
+- There is only one boss: the NOPE
+- However, it has a list of attacks it could pull from
+- This list of attacks grows per difficulty